vohai2003/hdp_data_tutorials/tutorials/hdf/superset-trucking-iot-on-hdf/tutorial-0.md

 ## Outline

-- **Superset in Trucking IoT Use Case** - Learn about the role Superset plays within the real-world use case and core concepts of Data Visualization
+- **Lesson: Data Visualization & Superset** - Covers the fundamental concepts of Data Visualization and Superset.
-- **Visualize Trucking Data** - Create Superset Visualization slices to illustrate different visual data representations of the demo's trucking dataset
+- **Tutorial: Visualize Trucking Data** - Shows how to visualize data using Superset.

+## Tutorial Reference Application

+This tutorial series uses our **[Trucking IoT Application](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017)** comprised of multiple subprojects.
+You will build the Superset visualization subproject.